Sts. Peter and Paul Catholic Church

 629 East Jefferson at the intersection with St. Antoine just northeast of downtown Detroit

-This is the oldest church building in Detroit and the second oldest Catholic parish in the city.
+This is the oldest church building to be found in Detroit today and isthe second oldest Catholic parish in the city.
+The first bishop of Detroit, Peter Paul LeFevere, purchaserd land at the corner of St. Antoine and East Jefferson in 1843 from Antoine Beaubien whose ancestors had been granted the property about a century early by the French crown.
+Bishkop LeFevere wished to construct a cathedral for his diocese and had the opportunity to use his first names for that cathederal.
 Francis Letourno designed this brick structure.
 It might remind you of a very plain and simple New England meeting house, hardly a style associated with the Catholic tradition of church building.
-But upon closer inspection, especially of the columns in the façade, you realize that Letourno incorporated influences from the Italian Renaissance, which was influenced by classical Greek architecture.
+But upon closer inspection, especially inthe columns in the façade, you realize that Letourno incorporated influences from the Italian Renaissance, which was influenced by classical Greek architecture.
 His design called for dividing the walls into bays with round-arch windows set in arches.
 There is a projecting bay on the Jefferson Avenue front of this church with a pediment supported by Ionic pilasters.
 Inside the church, there is a ornate carrara marble altar designed by Detroit resident, Gustave Adolph Mueller.
+This was added in 1908.
 The architect designed a tower for this church, but it was never built.
+You see a rather steeple on this red-orange brick church.
+The gray limestone trim is from Kelly's Island.
 Letourno was born in Mt.
 Clemens, Michigan and moved to Detroit in the early 1830s, where he became one of the first architect and builders in this small and slowly growing city.
+I do not know of any other surviving structures that he designed.

 In many American cities, Catholics were a late immigrant group, appearing for the first time in substantial numbers after the famine in Ireland and the revolution in Germany in 1848 provoked Catholics to come to the States.
 This was not the situation in Detroit since the city's first Catholic parish dates to Antoine Cadillac's arrival in 1701.
-By the early 1840s, there were sufficient numbers of prosperous Catholics to build this impressive church and import marble from Italy for an altar.
+By the early 1840s, there were sufficient numbers of prosperous Catholics to build this impressive church.

 Architect: Francis Letourno